amaan-1921/stepwise-dpo-implementation/LLM_USAGE.md

 - Helped me code `stepwise_trainer.py`.
 - Used ChatGPT to debug issues in `stepwise_trainer.py`.
 - Used ChatGPT to get the code for `train.py`.

+---

+### 2025-07-18
+- Used ChatGPT to fix the access error to load the model `mistralai/Mistral-7B-v0.1 model` from Hugging Face.
+- Created a RewardModel class in `reward_model.py` using ChatGPT